Asset Type: White Papers

 When a study adopts the decoupled read model, an important discussion point in bone scan by the nuclear medicine readers is the value imparted by having access to correlative regional anatomical scans for all corresponding timepoints.
 While there is value in establishing bone scans as a standalone surrogate endpoint for the evaluation of bone metastases in prostate cancer, the benefit of having access to the correlating CT or MRI scans can prove critical.
 For instance, those scans often provide critical diagnostic information on the nature of bone scan findings (e.g., fractures and degenerative changes), and can validate the presence of true metastases.

-8.1 CALYX’S RECOMMENDATIONS FOR ASSESSMENT OF PROSTATE CANCER DATA IN CLINICAL TRIALS:
+8.1 PERCEPTIVE’S RECOMMENDATIONS FOR ASSESSMENT OF PROSTATE CANCER DATA IN CLINICAL TRIALS:

 8.1.1 REPORTING DISEASE:

-• Baseline disease: Calyx recommends that baseline bone lesions be counted and the total number be recorded.
+- Baseline disease: Perceptive recommends that baseline bone lesions be counted and the total number be recorded.
 Individual lesions need not be marked.

-• New lesions: Calyx recommends that only up to five new lesions (as compared to the prior timepoint) be marked on the associated bone scan and the total number of new lesions be recorded.
+- New lesions: Perceptive recommends that only up to five new lesions (as compared to the prior timepoint) be marked on the associated bone scan and the total number of new lesions be recorded.

-• Missed’ lesions: If a lesion is missed during the initial lesion counting process, Calyx recommends that the event be documented and addressed when making the timepoint disease assessments.
+- Missed’ lesions: If a lesion is missed during the initial lesion counting process, Perceptive recommends that the event be documented and addressed when making the timepoint disease assessments.

 8.1.2 DEFINING CLEAR PROGRESSION RULES: